 Certified Nurse Midwife: The American Midwifery Certification Board accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME, as credits towards CEU’s for certification.
 Please visit www.amcbmidwife.org/certificate-maintenance-program/ceu-policy for more information.

 American Academy of Family Physicians

-This live activity, North American Plant-Based Nutrition Healthcare Conference, with a beginning date of October 24, 2013, has been reviewed and is acceptable for up to 13 Elective credits by the American Academy of Family Physicians.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+This live activity, International Plant-Based Nutrition Healthcare Conference, with a beginning date of September 17, 2014, is being reviewed for up to 20 Prescribed credits by the American Academy of Family Physicians.
+Once the activity is approved, Physicians should claim only the credit commensurate with the extent of their participation in the activity.